CrossyChainsaw/Portfolio/README.md

 **Agile** method: You are aware of most popular agile methods and their underlying agile principles.
 You are able to implement the process of your software project according to a chosen methodology.

 ### Scrum
 For our group project we used the agile method scrum.
-This means we have one scrummaster every sprint.
-The scrummaster would lead the standups and standdowns.
-Furthermore the scrummaster in our project didn't have too much meaning.
-For example, usually the contact person in the group is the scrummaster.
-But we found it easier to make that role static and give it to a groupmember (me).
-It kinda felt like we were all the scrummaster, this way of working didn't really give any problems.
+This means we have one scrum master every sprint.
+The scrum master would lead the stand-ups and standdowns.
+Furthermore, the scrum master in our project didn't have too much meaning.
+For example, usually the contact person in the group is the scrum master.
+But we found it easier to make that role static and give it to a group member (me).
+It kind of felt like we were all the scrum master, this way of working didn't really give any problems.

 ## Learning Outcome 5: Cultural Differences and Ethics
 *You **recognize** and **take into account** cultural differences when working with multi-site teams and are aware of ethical aspects in software development.*